google/googletest/docs/advanced.md

   // Gets hold of the event listener list. testing::TestEventListeners& listeners =
       testing::UnitTest::GetInstance()->listeners();
-  // Adds a listener to the end.  googletest takes the ownership. listeners.Append(new MinimalistPrinter);
+  // Adds a listener to the end.
+GoogleTest takes the ownership. listeners.Append(new MinimalistPrinter);
   return RUN_ALL_TESTS();
 }